elixirschool/elixirschool/vi/lessons/specifics/ets.md

 ## Inserting data

-ETS has no schema, the only limitation is that data must be stored as a tuple who's first element is the key.
+ETS has no schema.
+The only limitation is that data must be stored as a tuple whose first element is the key.
 To add new data we can use `insert/2`:

 ```elixir
 iex> :ets.insert(:user_lookup, {"doomspork", "Sean", ["Elixir", "Ruby", "Java"]})